Collective contributions to polarization in political voting: Voter and contextual entropies

-Since the voters are independent once conditioned on context, we have factorized the first term into the contributions from each individual, where $S_i \equiv \br{S[p(s_i|\vec\sigma)]}_{\vec\sigma}$.
-Thus, the individual contribution to the total entropy $S$ can be broken down to the typical contribution of each independent over all the possible contexts $\vec\sigma$ and a context term.
-Using the posterior distribution, the first term in Eq~\ref{eq:complexity} suggests how to calculate the entropy of an imaginary voter on the plane with the fields at the given coordinates shown in the contours of Figure~\ref{fig:maps}.
+Since the voters are independent once conditioned on context $\vec\sigma$, we have factorized the first term into the contributions from each individual indexed i, where $S_{\rm i} \equiv \br{S[P(s_{\rm i}|\vec\sigma)]}_{\vec\sigma}$.
+Thus, the structure of the model allows us to consider each individual contribution to the total entropy $S$ separately, and only conditioned on, the context.
+To gain intuition about how voter entropy depends on voting preferences, we can calculate the entropy of an imaginary voter on the plane with the fields at the given coordinates shown in the contours of Figure~\ref{fig:maps}.
 As we go further out to the fringes of parameter space, where the fields become larger, voter entropy decreases as voters become more biased in their voting patterns.
-Near the center, voters become less predictable; thus, the entropy $S_i$ serves as a measure of voter complexity.
+Near the center, voters become less predictable; thus, the entropy $S_{\rm i}$ serves as a measure of voter complexity.

 The isocontours indicate a change in effective fields that redistributes yea and nay votes in a way that maintains voter complexity.
 In contrast, paths that cross isocontours would change their balance of yea and nay votes, and this would preferentially favor one party at the expense of the other (Figure~\ref{gr:vote margin}).
 Thus, cases of short paths that lie parallel to isocontours indicate an interesting symmetry: a voter could be replaced by a hypothetically similar individual that appears in the other party, but remain indifferent in the number of times they are agreeing or disagreeing with bills.
 This kind of flexibility is possible to some extent in the \session{97} Congress (see Mathias as an example).
-In the \session{117} Congress, such a shift is impossible because isocontours separate the parties, presenting a topographical depiction of the partisan divide, where the Democrats are ``well-defended'' by a ridge of voting complexity.
+In the \session{117} Congress, such a shift must take a long detour because isocontours separate the parties, presenting a topographical depiction of the partisan divide, where the Democrats are ``well-defended'' by a ridge of voting complexity.
 This presents a stronger form of the partisan separation that we find in the \session{97} session because it indicates the emergence of a divide that, in a closely divided Senate, can only be directly crossed by changing the balance of yea and nay and preferentially favoring one party at the expense of the other.